Ishika0612/math-solution-grader/ProblemSolvingProcess.md

 * Add OCR support for handwritten solutions.
 * Improve support for proof-based questions.
 * Create a larger evaluation dataset and measure grading accuracy.

+---

+## Use of AI Tools

+During this assignment, I used AI tools such as ChatGPT for brainstorming ideas, refining documentation structure, and reviewing different design alternatives.

+The final architecture, assumptions, trade-offs, and design decisions were made after understanding the problem requirements and evaluating different approaches myself.

+AI tools were used only as an assistant and not as a replacement for the design process.